Marvel Contest of Champions Accessibility Report

 If you want to play Marvel Contest of Champions, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Marvel Contest of Champions has 2 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 1 accessibility feature for Controls in Marvel Contest of Champions which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Additional gestures may be required for games played with a screenreader like VoiceOver.

 Two Motions Targeted: Can play with touchscreen, two simultaneous taps, swipes or hold gestures.